worldmaker18349276/cursor-position-history/README.md

-# cursor-history package
+# cursor-position-history package

 Fork of [last-cursor-position](https://github.com/last-cursor-position/last-cursor-position).

-Cursor History is a package for Atom that keeps a history of past cursor positions and allows to travel Between them.
+Cursor Position History is a package for Atom that keeps a history of past cursor positions and allows to travel Between them.
 The cursor position is recorded only when stop moving.
 Each tab has its own history of cursor positions.